CookiePLMonster/CookiePLMonster.github.io/_posts/2023-01-15-remastering-colin-mcrae-rally-3-silentpatch.md

 ***

-For those interested, the full source code of the mod has been published on GitHub, so it can be freely used as a point of reference: \\
+For those interested, the full source code of the mod has been published on GitHub, so it can be freely used as a reference:
-<a href="https://github.com/CookiePLMonster/SilentPatchCMR3" class="button github" role="button" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>
+<a href="https://github.com/CookiePLMonster/SilentPatchCMR3" class="button github" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>

 ***